 NOTE: Unless you turn Off the FINISH GUARD feature, it operates at the end of the cycle.

-Your model may have one of the following:
+Your model may have any of the following:

-- Separate knob selectors for end of cycle signal and FINISH GUARD feature. - CLEAN TOUCHTM pushbutton pad for both features.
+- Separate knob selectors for end-of-cycle signal and FINISH GUARD feature. - A combination knob for both features. - CLEAN TOUCHTM pushbutton pad for both features.